xw525/svg-1/README.md

 Jeannie Nam's svg project
 =========================

-* My svg project, titled ''horse race collage'' features three overlapping horses against a colored background.
+* My svg project, titled *horse race collage* features three overlapping horses against a colored background.
 * Each horse links to a different website relating to the theme.
 * My svg also uses various colors, opacity and gradients for the hover and link states.